elbosso/expect-dialog-ca/README.md

 The certificate is then packaged with additional files into a ZIP-Archive ready to be shipped to the end-user.

-### Revoking Certificates
+#### Revoking Certificates
 The revocation is done by receiving information about the party whose certificate should be invalidated.
 Once the script `revoke_crl.sh` is started, a scrollable list of all valid certificates is displayed.
 The user selects the one matching the request and is then asked for confirmation.
-If he gives it, the revocation is executed and the CRL of the CA updated
+If he gives it, the revocation is executed and the CRL of the CA updated.

+However, attention is required from the administrator or operator of the certificate
+authority: Depending on the policies implemented, it is the duty of the operator to ascertain that the entity that made the request is actually the rightful owner and therefore permitted to actually do so.
+This can be done for example by checking the Fingerprint of the private key obtained from the requestor with the fingerprint of the certificate to be revoked.
+The equality alone is *-one can not stress this enough-* however depending on the policy not sufficient to actually revoke the certificate in question.

-### Managing Certificate Lifecycle
+#### Managing Certificate Lifecycle
 It is crucial for a well-managed CA to watch out for certificates about to reach their end-of-validity date.
 If this is monitored closely, one can remember the end users of the impending end of the certificates validity